nopara73/ZeroLink/README.md

 #### Imposing additional Attack Costs to attackers with huge Initial Bitcoin Reserves

-Moving the other direction on the transaction chain, towards the parents of the malicious utxo and banning them and their childs to participate in further mixes imposes additional costs to attackers with huge Initial Bitcoin Reserves.
-Such strategies should be used only if needed because it assumes the parent utxos and their childs are controlled by the attacker.
+Moving the other direction on the transaction chain, towards the parents of the malicious utxo and banning them and their children from participating in further mixes, imposes additional costs to attackers with huge Initial Bitcoin Reserves.
+Such strategies should be used only if needed because it assumes the parent utxos and their children are controlled by the attacker.
 This assumption increases the possibility of banning honest actors.

 #### Lowering denomination